-80. Star Wars – Luke Skywalker joins forces with a Jedi Knight, a cocky pilot, a wookiee and two droids to save the galaxy from the Empire’s world-destroying battle-station, while also attempting to rescue Princess Leia from the evil Darth Vader.
-BONUS!
-We have a Creative Star Wars Date and a Star Wars Movie Date Night with activities and printables that could totally work for a family movie night!
+80. Star Wars – Luke Skywalker joins forces with a Jedi Knight, a cocky pilot, a Wookiee, and two droids to save the galaxy from the Empire’s world-destroying battle station while also attempting to rescue Princess Leia from the evil Darth Vader.
+CREDIT BONUS!
+We have a Star Wars Movie Date Night with activities and printables that could totally work for a family movie night!
 Make sure to check it out!

-82. Willy Wonka and the Chocolate Factory – A young boy wins a tour through the most magnificent chocolate factory in the world, led by the world’s most unusual candy maker.
+82. Willy Wonka and the Chocolate Factory – A young boy wins a tour through the most magnificent chocolate factory in the world — and led by the world’s most unusual candy maker.
+CREDIT

-84. The Chronicles of Narnia: The Lion, the Witch and the Wardrobe – Four kids travel through a wardrobe to the land of Narnia and learn of their destiny to free it with the guidance of a mystical lion.
-You can watch the entire series here.
+84. The Chronicles of Narnia: The Lion, the Witch & the Wardrobe – Four kids travel through a wardrobe to the land of Narnia and learn of their destiny to free it with the guidance of a mystical lion.
+CREDIT

-85. Casper – A paranormal expert and his daughter bunk in an abandoned house populated by 3 mischievous ghosts and one friendly one.
+85. Casper – A paranormal expert and his daughter bunk in an abandoned house populated by three mischievous ghosts and one friendly one.
+CREDIT

 Films Even The Adults Will Love

-Even adults who are “kids at heart” can admit that family-friendly films can sometimes be daunting to watch (especially when your two year old requests to watch it over and over . . . ) Here are a few films that kids AND adults will love – no matter what their age!
+Even adults who are “kids at heart” can admit that family-friendly films can sometimes be daunting to watch (especially when your two-year-old requests to watch it over and over . . . ) Here is a list of good family movies that kids AND adults will love no matter their age!

-91. Cinderella – When her father unexpectedly passes away, young Ella finds herself at the mercy of her cruel stepmother and her scheming step-sisters.
-Never one to give up hope, Ella’s fortunes begin to change after meeting a dashing stranger.
+91. Cinderella – When her father unexpectedly passes away, young Ella finds herself at the mercy of her cruel stepmother and her scheming stepsisters.
+Never one to give up hope, Ella’s fortune begins to change after meeting a dashing stranger.
+CREDIT

 93. The Secret Garden – After losing her self-indulging parents in an earthquake, a bitter young girl named Mary Lennox is sent to live in England with her reclusive uncle.
-Eventually she discovers her bedridden cousin and a ‘secret garden’ that once belonged to her deceased aunt.
-With the help of her cousin, the kindly Dickon, and a little ‘magic’, can Mary find a way to bring love back to her family?
+Eventually, she discovers her bedridden cousin and a “secret garden” that once belonged to her deceased aunt.
+With the help of her cousin, the kindly Dickon, and a little “magic,” can Mary find a way to bring love back to her family?
+CREDIT

-96. Courageous – When a tragedy strikes close to home, four police officers struggle with their faith and their roles as husbands and fathers; together they make a decision that will change all of their lives.
-BONUS!
-We have an activity that goes perfect with this movie!
-We have printables for you to Create Your Own Marriage Resolution – just like in the movie!
+96. Courageous – When a tragedy strikes close to home, four police officers struggle with their faith and their roles as husbands and fathers — and together they make a decision that will change their lives.
+CREDIT BONUS!
+We have an activity that goes perfectly with this movie!
+We have printables for you to Create Your Own Marriage Resolution just like in the movie!

-97. Fireproof – In an attempt to save his marriage, a firefighter uses a 40-day experiment known as “The Love Dare”.
-BONUS!
+97. Fireproof – In an attempt to save his marriage, a firefighter uses a 40-day experiment known as “The Love Dare.”
+CREDIT BONUS!
 We have a planned-for-you date night that goes with this movie!
 Check it out: Fireproof Your Marriage.

-99. Marley and Me – A family learns important life lessons from their adorable, but naughty and neurotic dog.
+99. Marley and Me – A family learns important life lessons from their adorable but naughty and neurotic dog.
+CREDIT

-100. Studio C – Not exactly a movie but a TV series the whole family can enjoy!
+100. Studio C – Not exactly a movie, but this is a TV series the whole family can enjoy!
 A fresh, live comedy sketch series that explores the funny side of everyday life.

 101. Pixar Shorts – A collection of short films played before Disney Pixar films.
 Although short and sweet, you can now watch all these small films in one place!

-So, who is ready for a great family movie night?
-Surely you now have a list of several movies to watch – why not make it a tradition?
+So who is ready for a great family movie night?
+Since you now have a list of several movies to watch, why not make it a tradition?